Will these opposites attract or go down in flames?

 Anne Barton has a secret: as a child, she started a fire that scarred her best friend.
 Now twenty-six, the owner of the Orchard Diner is terrified of grown-up responsibility.

-Forty-four-year-old firefighter Will O’Hara knows he should campaign for the job of Harmony Springs Fire Chief.
-Doing so, though, would force him to overcome his blinding fear of public speaking.
+Forty-four-year-old firefighter Will O’Hara should compete for the job of Harmony Springs Fire Chief—but he’s overwhelmed by his blinding fear of public speaking.

 Previously released as The Way You Look Tonight.

 On Fridays, Anne could curl up in her twin-size bed, forming a ball tighter than her Honey Semolina boule.
 She could cover her head with a pillow and hide from the narrowest finger of sunlight that slipped past her Hello Kitty window shades.
 She could pull Mr. Bluejeans close to her chest and tickle her cheek with the soft grey fuzz inside his floppy bunny ears as she counted to a thousand by sevens, drifting back to sleep somewhere around one hundred forty-seven.

 She could pretend she was six years old, instead of twenty-six.
 At least that’s how Friday mornings were supposed to be.

 Instead, this Friday morning, she was forced awake by a young boy howling from the foot of the stairs: “I can’t find them, Grandma!
 I looked everywhere!”